jadecobra/python_tdd_exercises/source/truth table 11: negate.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I don't think we can make it better. update what we know so far
+I don't think I can make it better. update what I know so far

 For any boolean operation involving 2 inputs - ``p`` and ``q`` which can take the values ``True`` or ``False``